Breus/SnapChef/README.md

-# Quicook – Your Everyday Recipe Companion
+# SnapChef - Everyday meals made simple.

-Quicook isn’t just another recipe book app, instead it’s designed for real life.
-Whether you don’t enjoy cooking, quickly want to prepare a healthy meal, or simply don’t have time to cook as a hobby, Quicook helps you get meals on the table quickly, healthy, and stress-free.
+SnapChef isn’t just another recipe book app, instead it’s designed for real life.
+Whether you don’t enjoy cooking, quickly want to prepare a healthy meal, or simply don’t have time to cook as a hobby, SnapChef helps you get meals on the table quickly, healthy, and stress-free.
 The focus is on simplicity, speed, and practicality for daily cooking and grocery shopping.